semenovi/ftp-sync/README.md

 # ftp-sync
-Set of utilities, which allow user to interact with remote FTP-server
+Set of GUI utilities, which allow user to interact with remote FTP-server

+## folders
+Use for configurate folders, that will be synced in future